Olen/homeassistant-plant/README.md

 ```
 If the species is not found, or no `species` is defined in the config, default values will be provided by the component

+If image is not set, but species is set, the "image" attribute defaults to `/local/images/plants/<species>.jpg`

 ## Attributes
 The component sets some attributes to each plant that is accessible in the "limits"-dictionary:
 ```